 Susan joined Washington Wild in July 2016, though this was actually a return to the organization since she served as a program manager from 2000 to 2002.
 Having focused her career in nonprofits, Susan has worked on a variety of issues including shoreline conservation, the Hanford Site, community building and of course, Wilderness protection.
 For the previous nine years, Susan served as the Executive Director of a small, community focused organization in her neighborhood of West Seattle.

-Happy to combine her passion of environmental conservation with skills in nonprofit administration, Susan is well suited to serve as Washington Wild’s Director of Operations.
+Happy to combine her passion of environmental conservation with skills in nonprofit administration, Susan is well suited to serve as Washington Wild’s Deputy Director.
 Susan holds a degree in International Relations and Environmental Issues from California State University, Chico.
 She enjoys mountain biking, hiking and spending time exploring new places with her family.